icsbookmarket/icsbookmarket.github.io/index.md

 ![](images/m2_network.png)

-## Milestone 3: Connect to UI and Data Model
+## Milestone 3: Connect UI to Data Model

  This milestone started April 27 and ended May 9, 2017.